 While judging the risk associated with an entity based on profiling may provide statistically viable outcomes, in various situations it results in unwanted false-positive and false-negative results, which business impact may be unbearable.

-True risk needs to take into account the ability to dynamically define what is an entity of interest, how it relates to other entities, and more importantly, how does these entities impact the risk associated with the original entity.
-For example, John Smith may be a perfectly legitimate business person, but being the son in low of a notorious Mafia boss, is likely to significantly increase his indirect risk.
-A bank may want to be informed of such relationship, so guaranties can be used to mitigate that risk.
+True risk needs to take into account the ability to dynamically define what is an entity of interest, how it relates to other entities, and more importantly, how do these entities impact the risk associated with the original entity.
+For example, John Smith may be a perfectly legitimate business person, but being the son in law of a notorious Mafia boss, is likely to significantly increase his indirect risk.
+A bank may want to be informed of such a relationship, so guaranties can be used to mitigate that risk.

 ELEMENT™ of Risk was designed to account for multiple dimensions of risk.
 Examples of common risk dimensions include the direct risk associated with an entity based on its profile (metadata), its relations to other relevant entities (depending on degrees of separation and relationship strength, etc.) and the behaviour of each entity (e.g. historical financial activities, international travel).

-Facts processing can consider context (age may have relevance for mortgage but not for investment), temporal aspects (divorcee reputation may be considered less relevant 5 years after separation), geographical aspects (rapid changes in location may indicate undesired volatility), corporate bias (how the enterprise perceives the risk associated with each of the collected facts), absence of information and more.
+Facts processing can consider the context (age may have relevance for a mortgage but not for investment), temporal aspects (divorcee reputation may be considered less relevant 5 years after separation), geographical aspects (rapid changes in location may indicate undesired volatility), corporate bias (how the enterprise perceives the risk associated with each of the collected facts), absence of information and more.

 ELEMENT™ of Risk supports: